usnistgov/vlincs-example/README.md

    - Upload to your registered Google Drive.
    - Share the file with `vlincs@nist.gov`.
-   - **Unshare** the file once the Job Status shows "None".
+   - When you are ready to submit another file, you must **unshare** the previous file once the Job Status shows "None".
 This step is required because we only process one shared file per dataset.

 > Participants are free to submit as many times as they wish.
 However, there is a 15-minute cooldown period between each submission, meaning submissions can only be made once every 15 minutes.
 Submitted results will be scored and displayed on the leaderboard shortly after processing.